LK64076007A/LK64076007A.github.io/_posts/2013-05-30-modified-Keyboard-Maestro-macro-for-MultiMarkdown-Footnotes.md

 layout: post
 title: A modified Keyboard Maestro macro for MultiMarkdown Footnotes
 date: 2013-05-30 18:53
-tags: Keyboard Maestro, Markdown, technology, blogging, article
+tags:
+- Keyboard Maestro
+- Markdown
+- technology
+- blogging
 ---

 **Update: This post is long out of date.
 Zettt and I worked together to come up with a better, faster way to do the same thing with Keyboard Maestro.
 Find his latest version of his Keyboard Maestro Markdown Library to see it in action.**